yamina169/blog-application/README.md

-#  Tech TN Blog
+#  Tech TN

-**Tech TN Blog** is a full-stack application for publishing and managing articles with images, favorites, and comments, and for dynamically displaying the latest news.
+**Tech TN** is a full-stack application for publishing and managing articles with images, favorites, and comments, and for dynamically displaying the latest news.

 ### Stack: